MicrosoftDocs/cpp-docs/docs/sanitizers/asan-continue-on-error.md

 ## Double free example

 Create a checked build with ASAN enabled to test what happens when memory is double freed.
-Double free is a common memory safety error.
+Double freeing memory is a common error.
 ASAN detects this error and reports it.
-With COE, the program continues to run after the error is detected, and a summary of the error is output to `stdout` when the program exits:
+In this example, the program continues to run after the error is detected, and a summary of the error is output to `stdout` when the program exits:

-1. Open a developer command prompt: open the **Start** menu, type *Developer*, and select the latest command prompt, such as **Developer Command Prompt for VS 2022**, from the list of matches.
+1. Open a developer command prompt: open the **Start** menu, type *Developer*, and select the latest command prompt, such as **Developer Command Prompt for VS 2022** from the list of matches.
 1. Create a directory on your machine to run this example.
 For example, `%USERPROFILE%\Desktop\COE`.
 1. In that directory, create a source file, for example, `doublefree.cpp`, and paste the following code: